wp-plugins/squirrly-seo/readme.txt

 == License ==
-Squirrly has a Free Trial period of 14 Days, after which you may choose to buy a monthly subscription of $19.99
+Squirrly Seo has a Free Trial period of 14 Days, after which you may choose to buy a monthly subscription of $19.99

 == Frequently Asked Questions ==